harrisonlab/phytophthora/P.cac_10300_bioinf.md

 Scripts used for the analysis of the P. cactorum isolate 10300.
 Note - all this work was performed in the directory:
 /home/groups/harrisonlab/project_files/idris
 .
 As such this script relies upon adhering to a specific directory structure.

 The following is a summary of the work presented in this Readme.

-The following processes were applied to Alternaria genomes prior to analysis:
+The following processes were applied to the P. cactorum 10300 genome prior to analysis:
 Data qc
 Genome assembly
 Repeatmasking